-John Boehner Augusta Gold Corp. and Acreage Holdings, Inc. Lenard Boggio Equinox Gold Corp., Rubicon Organics Inc., and Augusta Gold Corp.
+John Boehner Augusta Gold Corp.
+Lenard Boggio Equinox Gold Corp., Rubicon Organics Inc., and Augusta Gold Corp.
 William Mulrow Consolidated Edison, Inc. and JBG Smith Properties Donald R. Taylor Solaris Resources Inc. and Augusta Gold Corp.
-Richard W. Warke Solaris Resources Inc., Augusta Gold Corp., and Armor Minerals Inc.
+Richard W. Warke Solaris Resources Inc., Highlander Silver Corp., Augusta Gold Corp., and Armor Minerals Inc.

 The independent directors of the Company may hold scheduled meetings at which non-independent directors and members of management are not in attendance.
-During the calendar year ended December 31, 2023, the Audit Committee held four meetings, the Compensation Committee held two meetings and the Nominating and Corporate Governance Committee held two meetings.
+During the calendar year ended December 31, 2024, the Audit Committee held three meetings, the Compensation Committee held one meeting and the Nominating and Corporate Governance Committee held one meeting.
 Also, as required from time to time, the Board may constitute a Special Committee for a specific purpose.